pkarsy/tcpberry/README.md

 # Live over the air (OTA) updates for Tasmota Berry code

-Develop Berry code on the convenience of VScode(or similar) and upload and run it immediatelly.
+Develop Berry code on the convenience of VScode(or similar) and upload and run it immediately.
 The code is loaded to ESP32 memory so no flash wear is happening.

-Do not confuse this with Tasmota OTA updates which update the tasmota system itself (including the berry interpreter).
+Do not confuse this with Tasmota OTA updates, which update the tasmota system itself (including the berry interpreter).

 The repository contains 2 Berry modules that can be installed on a a tasmota ESP32x system

-## tcpberry (a ESP32x Berry Script)
+## tcpberry (ESP32x daemon written in Berry)

 Opens a tcp 1001 port on the ESP32(-c3 s2 s3) and waits for code from the PC.
 It is very fast almost instant uploads, and is probably the most convenient solution when developing.

-The drawback is of course that the developer has to be at the same LAN, and there is no authentication or encryption, so probably can only be used in a LAN (realistically only home) controlled by the developer.
+The developer must be at the same LAN, and there is no authentication or encryption, so probably can only be used in a LAN (probably home) controlled by the developer.

 For other networks the use of tcpberry is a hit or miss process.
 It is not easy to find the IP of the ESP32 as MDNS is unreliable on a lot of networks.
 The most reliable way I found is to query the IP using MQTT, for example :